deepflowio/docs/translate/translated/07-integration/02-input/01-metrics/02-prometheus.md

 end
 ```

-# Configure Prometheus
+# Configuring Prometheus

-## Install Prometheus
+## Installing Prometheus

-You can learn about the related background knowledge in the [Prometheus documentation](https://prometheus.io/docs/introduction/overview/).
+You can learn the relevant background knowledge in the [Prometheus documentation](https://prometheus.io/docs/introduction/overview/).
-If your cluster does not have Prometheus, you can quickly deploy a Prometheus in the `deepflow-prometheus-demo` namespace with the following steps:
+If you do not have Prometheus in your cluster, you can quickly deploy a Prometheus in the `deepflow-prometheus-demo` namespace using the following steps:

 ```bash
 # add helm chart